 - 1. Our student registration system incorporates course requests and class balancing, and enables most students to take the courses they wish to take; very few schedule changes should be necessary as late as August. - 2.
 Ninth and tenth grade students must carry the equivalent of six units of work each semester, plus physical education.
-Eleventh and twelfth graders must carry the equivalent of five units each semester, plus physical education.
-Exceptions to this are the following: - Seniors who take any two courses which are scheduled to meet more than 2 times in 2 days may reduce their course load by one;
+Eleventh and twelfth graders must carry the equivalent of five units each semester, plus physical education. - 3.
+Any schedule change requests will involve a meeting with your school counselor.
+In any schedule change, the student must maintain at least the required units of work.
+It is expected that the student will attend class until the drop is completed and appears on the schedule.